microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/readme.md

 - FHIR Loader (OSS) Function App based event-driven pipeline (for ingesting FHIR data in Challenge 1)
 - Azure Function (managed Serverless solution to host FHIR Loader app in challenge 1)
 - FHIR Analytics Pipeline - FHIR to Synapse sync agent (OSS pipeline to move FHIR data in FHIR service to Azure Data Lake for analytics with Synapse in challenge 4)
+- Tool for Health Data Anonymization pipleine (ADF pipeline to export and anonymize FHIR data in challenge 5)
 - Serverless SQL pool in Azure Synapse Analytics (Query service over the data in your data lake in challenge 4)
+- Azure Data Factory (Cloud ETL pipeline used in challege 5)
+- Azure Batch (Perform the deidentification in Tools for Health Data Anonymization in challenge 4))
 - App Service Plan (Shared by FHIR Loader function apps)
 - Storage account (Data Lake/Blob storage for various challenges)
 - Key Vault (Stores secrets and configuration settings in various challenges)